sulu-cmf/sulu-docs/cookbook/external-media-storage.rst

     **What about image formats?**

     Only the original files will be uploaded to the external storage.
-Image Formats / Thumbnails will still be generated to the local directory.
-This is because image formats are generated in Sulu on request, to explain in detail: when an image format is first request, Sulu generates the image out of the original file and stores it in the public directory.
-The webserver is here so kind of a proxy, if the image is requested again it looks into the public directory and can directly return the generated image instead of regenerate it.
-As external storages like S3, Google Cloud Storage or Azure Blob Storage are not supporting some kind of proxy or CDN functionality.
+Image Formats / Thumbnails will still be generated in the local directory.
+This is because image formats are generated in Sulu on demand, to explain in detail: when when an image format is requested for the first time, Sulu generates the image from the original file and stores it in the public directory.
+The web server then acts as a kind of proxy.
+If the image is requested again, it checks the public directory and directly returns the previously generated image instead of regenerating it.
+External storages like S3, Google Cloud Storage or Azure Blob Storage do not support some kind of proxy or CDN functionality.

-    If you want to store the image formats in a external service you have to use a CDN like Fastly, Cloudflare or others which support caching generated image formats a long time.
-Some hosters allow to configure CDN directly on specific URLs in Sulu it would be all URLs under ``/uploads/media/*`` which needs to be behind a proxy or CDN.
-If your used CDN requires a custom Domain you can use Symfony CDN feature via:
+    If you want to store the image formats in an external service you have to use a CDN like Fastly, Cloudflare or others that support caching generated image formats for a long time.
+Some hosters allow to configure CDN directly on specific URLs in Sulu all URLs under ``/uploads/media/*`` need to be routed through a proxy or CDN.
+If your chosen CDN requires a custom Domain, you can use Symfony's CDN feature via:

     ``{{ asset(media.thumbnail['40x40']) }}``

     and configure a CDN Domain in the Symfony configuration ``framework.assets`` configuration.
-If you have tested your proxy or CDN that it correctly caches the generated images a longer time you can disable saving the thumbnails to the local filesystem by setting ``sulu_media.format_cache.save_image`` to ``false`` in ``config/packages/sulu_media.yaml``, recommend a ENV variable to locally still use it.
+If you have tested your proxy or CDN and it correctly caches the generated images for a long time, you can disable saving the thumbnails to the local filesystem by setting ``sulu_media.format_cache.save_image`` to ``false`` in ``config/packages/sulu_media.yaml``, it is recommend to use an ENV variable to locally still use it.

-    Important, never ever disable the format cache if you have not setup a CDN or Proxy, else your server always will regenerate on every request the image format which will mostly crash your server as image generation takes lot of resources.
+    Important: Never disable the format cache unless you have set up a CDN or proxy.
+Otherwise, your server will regenerate the image format on every request, which can overwhelm your server, as image generation is resource-intensive.